Arranging a funeral

 Feel free to contact us at any point to make an appointment to start discussing arrangements.

-Death occurs at hospital
+Death occurring in hospital

 The Hospital or Trust staff will usually arrange for all paperwork to be completed there before it is possible to bring the person into our care.
 You will need to make an appointment to see them to arrange for return of personal effects etc. This would normally be during office hours.